Skip to content

 These adaptations include:

-- Hormonal shifts in appetite regulation: Ghrelin (the hormone that drives hunger) rises with calorie restriction.
-Leptin (the hormone that signals fullness) falls.
+• Shifts in appetite regulation: Ghrelin (which drives hunger) rises with calorie restriction.
+Leptin (which signals fullness) falls.
 This is not a matter of appetite control.
-It is a hormonal shift that makes you physiologically hungrier.
+It is a biological shift that makes you physiologically hungrier.

 The body is fighting the intervention.
 Understanding that changes what an effective approach looks like.